 - Articulating the business value of IT.

 The report offers greater granularity and advice across all of these areas.

 “Organisations are six times more likely to be TBM leaders when the CIO is in charge of TBM”

 This surprised me.
 I guess I’ve seen and heard too many IT horror stories, plus it’s easy to assume that someone from the finance function might be a better fit for what is a financially-intensive discipline.
-But maybe success is more attributable to the ability to forge change within the organisation and particularly within IT?
+But maybe success is more attributable to the ability to forge change within the organization and particularly within IT?

 “CIOs, CFOs, and business leaders need to work in alliance to balance business, financial, and technology objectives and the bedrock of joint success is transparency from each party.”

 So the report is an interesting read, and not just for me as a qualified accountant.
-If you would like to learn more on what your organisation can do to improve its financial stewardship, please download the full report from here.
+If you would like to learn more on what your organization can do to improve its financial stewardship, please download the full report from here.